 If you are concerned about these changes, you can contact your congressional representatives today and express your views.
 TD Ameritrade has created a site, http://www.tdameritrade.com/takeaction, that will enable individual investors to stay informed and easily reach out to government representatives on issues that matter to them.
 The site hosts a summary of current issues along with template letters.

-Regardless if you are a current client of Barber Financial Group or not, if you have any questions, please do not hesitate contacting Barber Financial Group at 913-393-1000 or by filling out the form below.
+Regardless if you are a current client of Barber Financial Group or not, if you have any questions, please do not hesitate contacting Barber Financial Group at 913-393-1000 or schedule a complimentary consultation below.

 JoAnn Huber and The Advisors of Barber Financial Group

 Schedule Complimentary Consultation